East Front (game): Publication history

-Reeception
+Reception

 In Issue 11 of Urf Durfal, Greg Costikyan liked the components, although he noted that the hexagonal counters were smaller than their square counterparts, "thus the unit symbols and strengths are printed more minutely [and] can cause a bit of eye strain."
 However, Costikyan had issue with the rules, calling them "one of the worst set of rules I have seen in a professionally published game.
 They seem to be arranged with deliberate intent to confuse.
-They're unclear and ambiguous, do not explain any of the mechanisms sufficiently, are written in simple language when complex terminology is necessary, and complicated language with directness is necessary."
-On the other hand, Costikyan liked a number of innovations in rules, including the supply system and the varying quality of units available to both sides as the game progresses.
+They're unclear and ambiguous, do not explain any of the mechanisms sufficiently, are written in simple language when complex terminology is necessary, and complicated language when directness is necessary."
+On the other hand, Costikyan liked a number of innovations in the rules, including the supply system and the varying quality of units available to both sides as the game progresses.
 He concluded, "All in all, East Front is not a bad game.
 It contains a number of intriguing innovations that I'd like to see developed in further games, and the graphics are good.
 Although the rules seem to have been written by the chimpanzee-and-typewriter method, with a bit of thought and experimentation they can be puzzled out. [...]
-The game is definitely worth getting, unless you have a phobia about east front games."
+The game is definitely worth getting, unless you have a phobia about East Front games."

 In The Guide to Simulations/Games for Education and Training, Martin Campion commented on this game's usefulness as an educational aid, saying, "This is a splendid simulation and a valuable compromise between the abstraction of Barbarossa and the excessive detail of War in the East.
 This game might displace Barbarossa as my favorite classroom game on its subject."